sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

-### Trigger a command from a SAP Alert Notification Service alert
+### Trigger a command from a SAP Alert Notification service alert

-This step will configure the SAP Alert Notification Service to invoke the previously created command when a database alert is received.
+This step will configure the SAP Alert Notification service to invoke the previously created command when a database alert is received.

 1. Create a new service account named `AutoPi` with **Execute** permission and **Basic** Authentication.